czyys/dustforceguide/README.md

 I hope that what I've written here proves to be useful.
 Have fun dusting and see you on the leaderboards!

-And lastly, big thank you to Zaandaa for reading through the guide and suggesting some improvements.
+Big thank you to Zaandaa for reading through the guide and suggesting some improvements.

+And lastly, some clips in the guide feature custom maps or just fog triggers made by Linley, Leap, C, Giamma, Dustcreep and Alexspeedy.